OllieJones/sqlite-object-cache/readme.txt

 = 1.0.0 =

-Use `.ht.object-cache.sqlite` for cached data to prevent downloading it via the web server.
+1. Use `.ht.object-cache.sqlite` for cached data to prevent downloading it via the web server.

-Add support for the `WP_SQLITE_OBJECT_CACHE_DB_FILE` constant.
+2. Add support for the `WP_SQLITE_OBJECT_CACHE_DB_FILE` constant.
+3. It's possible for the sqlite cache file to become corrupt if a server process crashes.
+When detecting that kind of situation, the plugin now deletes and rebuilds it.

 = 0.1.7 = First release

 == Upgrade Notice ==

-This release fixes a security vulnerability, and adds support for the `WP_SQLITE_OBJECT_CACHE_DB_FILE` constant.
+This release fixes a security vulnerability and adds support for the `WP_SQLITE_OBJECT_CACHE_DB_FILE` constant.